 Depending on your issue, you may want to contact Pantheon or Web Platform Services.
 Contact details and examples of what support each group provides are below.

-Neither Pantheon nor Web Platform Services provide support for basic Drupal or WordPress questions or other issues unrelated to the Pantheon hosting service, unless you have a managed Open Berkeley site.
+Neither Pantheon nor Web Platform Services provide support for basic Drupal or WordPress questions or other issues unrelated to the Pantheon hosting service, unless you have a managed site on the Open Berkeley platform.
 If you do, please see the Open Berkeley Editors Guide, Site Builders Guide, and related guides.

 Pantheon Customer Support

 When you open a support ticket from your Pantheon dashboard, your request is sent to Pantheon's customer support team.
 Pantheon's support team is available to help you resolve problems with Pantheon tools and services.
 The Pantheon team cannot help with basic Drupal or WordPress questions.
 UC Berkeley site builders who use the Pantheon service are expected be able to support themselves.

 Before contacting Pantheon customer support check these resources for an answer to your problem: